SaharAlmahfouzNasser/MeDAL-Retina/README.md

 If you find value in utilizing this dataset, we kindly request that you cite it as a reference.

 @misc{medal-retina,
-  author = {Gupte, Nihar and Almahfouz Nasser, Sahar and Garg, Prateek and Singhal, Keshav and Tanmay and Sethi, Amit}, title = {{MeDAL-Retina}}, howpublished = {\url{https://www.dropbox.com/sh/o8q84e2eg54ay3d/AADiAkNr6bFQDoFaKeEjpYtra?dl=0}}, year = {2023},
+  author = {Gupte, Nihar and Almahfouz Nasser, Sahar and Garg, Prateek and Singhal, Keshav and Jain,Tanmay and Aditya and Kumar, Ravi and Sethi, Amit}, title = {{MeDAL-Retina}}, howpublished = {\url{https://www.dropbox.com/sh/o8q84e2eg54ay3d/AADiAkNr6bFQDoFaKeEjpYtra?dl=0}}, year = {2023},